-Susan Stroupe is a theater maker, primarily working as a director, ensemble deviser, and teaching artist, who specializes in interdisciplinary and devised works of theater, often performed in non-traditional spaces.
-Throughout her career, Stroupe has also worked as a director, performer, writer, puppeteer, teacher, and collaborator in professional and professional community-based projects, with actors and nonactors of many ages and many abilities and disabilities.
+Susan Stroupe is a collaborative theater maker, primarily working as a director, ensemble deviser, and teaching artist, who specializes in immersive and devised works of theater, often performed in non-traditional spaces.
+Throughout her career, Stroupe has also worked as a director, performer, writer, puppeteer, teacher, and collaborator in professional and professional community-based projects, with actors and nonactors of many ages and many abilities and disabilities, all around the country.
+She has lived and worked in Baltimore for the past decade, directing for and devising with independent professional companies around the city, and as a founding artist and Artistic Associate of Submersive Productions, as well as working with Baltimore Center Stage as a Teaching Artist, and as a Guest Director and Theatre History professor for UMBC.
 Focus and passion lies in theater in nontraditional spaces or arrangements, collaboratively devising pieces or working with scripts that challenge norms of race, gender, and genre.

 When I start a new project with an ensemble of actors and designers, I always tell them one thing: my job as a director is to make myself obsolete to the performance by the time we get to opening night.
 Not that I don’t want to come to every performance (I often do), but to make clear to the ensemble that my goals as a director, whether working with a preexisting script or devising a new performance from scratch, is to cultivate a rehearsal room where everyone can trust each other and feel safe enough to take risks, to ask guiding questions that help performers and designers discover the most effective artistic choices, to keep my eye on the bigger picture so I can steer us all in the right direction, and in the end, step out of the way and trust the ensemble to run their show without needing me anymore.